beringnpz/roms-bering-sea/_pages/literature.md

 title: "Literature"
 ---

-This page describes and links to the primary academic publications that describe the configuration and performance of the Bering10K ROMS model and its associated biological modules.
+This following academic publications describe the configuration and performance of the Bering10K ROMS model and its associated biological modules.

 #### Danielson et al., 2011

 The Bering Sea ROMS model was derived from the larger Northeast Pacific (NEP5) ROMS model.
 Much of the preliminary parameter configuration and validation of that model, including sea ice and tidal dynamics, are equally applicable to the Bering Sea sub-domain, and are documented here.

-<span style="font-variant:small-caps;">Danielson S, Curchitser E, Hedstrom K, Weingartner T, Stabeno P</span> (2011) On ocean and sea ice modes of variability in the Bering Sea. *J Geophys Res Ocean* 116:1–24 [link](http://doi.org/10.1029/2011JC007389)
+<style font-size=0.5em><span style="font-variant:small-caps;">Danielson S, Curchitser E, Hedstrom K, Weingartner T, Stabeno P</span> (2011) On ocean and sea ice modes of variability in the Bering Sea. *J Geophys Res Ocean* 116:1–24 [link](http://doi.org/10.1029/2011JC007389)</style>

 #### Gibson & Spitz, 2011